giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v17.4.0.md

 ### cluster-operator [4.3.0](https://github.com/giantswarm/cluster-operator/releases/tag/v4.3.0)

 #### Changed
-- Do not update "app-operator.giantswarm.io/version" label on app-operators when their value is 0.0.0 (aka they are reconciled by the management cluster app-operator).
+- Do not update "app-operator.giantswarm.io/version" label on app-operators when their value is 0.0.0 (aka they are reconciled by the Management Cluster app-operator).
 This is a use-case for App Bundles for example, because the App CRs they contain should be created in the MC so should be reconciled by the MC app-operator.